All Episodes

 How are you?

-Uh just one comment about Judge Moore.
+Just one comment about Judge Moore.

-If he steadfastly denies all these allegations, I think the simple recipe or remedy would be to take a lie detector test test, and if he passes the thing, then he's passed the biggest test, uh, the court of public opinion.
+If he steadfastly denies all these allegations, I think the simple remedy would be to take a lie detector test.

-I I think it would be that simple.
+I think it would be that simple.

 I think if it was me, I probably would do it.

-That's that's what I would do.
+That's what I would do.

 He's an expert.

-You know, that to me is you know, he's now basically thrown it in the hands of science, and they said this is probably what happened, and we don't think this happened then, and so on and so forth.
+You know, that to me is, you know, he's now basically thrown it in the hands of science, and they said this is probably what happened, and we don't think this happened then, and so on and so forth.

-And I think in that sense, they just hand it over to the scientist, and if he's thinking he can get it done a hundred percent certainty, then I I say, you know, Vom Gloria all red, and and uh I would hand it right over.
+And if he's thinking he can get it done 100% certainty, then I say, you know, Vom Gloria all red, and I would hand it right over.

-They have, they absolutely have.
+They absolutely have.

-And but it's not it's not perfect.
+But it's not perfect.

 That's the point.

-Well, no, but they can good get within a 10% margin of certainty according to everything that I've said about it.
+Well, no, but they can get within a 10% margin of certainty according to everything that I've said about it.

-And about it, I'm sorry.
+I'm sorry.

 No, no, I think you're right.

-I think you're right, and I don't think it's a bad idea when you're under fire like this.
+And I don't think it's a bad idea when you're under fire like this.

-Uh good call, George, Diane in Ohio.
+Diane in Ohio.

 What's up, Diane?

-Diana, you've got honor to speak.
+It's an honor to speak.

 Honor to speak to you.